 Pilot demonstration to celebrate 30 years of MGI at the Pharo on 3 December.

 2015 is a big year for MGI!
 In December, the company will be celebrating its 30th anniversary.
-As part of a large-scale event in Marseille, it will present the next generation Cargo Community System, codenamed Cargo intelligence 5 (Ci5), which will replace AP+.
+As part of a large-scale event in Marseille, it will present the next generation Port Community System, codenamed Cargo intelligence 5 (Ci5), which will replace AP+.

 For the past year, MGI has had an internal team dedicated to replacing AP+: the ARROW (Air, Rail, Road, Ocean, Waterways) team.
 Fabrine Frestel, Project Director at MGI, heads up the team, and particularly relies on the innovation division, under the responsibility of Christophe Reynaud.